-(3) The hypothetical Starting Value of 100 used in the table above has been chosen for illustrative purposes only and does not represent a likely Starting Value.
+(3) The hypothetical Starting Value of 100 used in the table above has been chosen for illustrative purposes only.
+The actual Starting Value for the Underlying Stock is set forth on page PS-2 above.

 (4) This is the hypothetical Coupon Barrier and Threshold Value.